DOCUMENTARY

 Puppies saving wildlife

-The Livestock Guardian Dogs Project of the Endangered Wildlife Trust is a proven and highly effective way to protect both livestock and wildlife.
+The Livestock Guardian Dogs Project, run by the Endangered Wildlife Trust in the Waterberg Mountains in South Africa, is highly effective way to protect both livestock and wildlife.

 From a young age, specially trained puppies are placed with herds, where they grow up alongside the animals they will guard.
 This early bond allows the dogs to develop a strong protective instinct, making them highly effective at deterring predators such as leopards, African wild dogs, and caracals.

-By providing farmers with these loyal guardians, the risk of livestock losses is greatly reduced.
+By providing farmers with these loyal guardians, livestock losses are greatly reduced.
 At the same time, the project prevents retaliatory killings of carnivores, helping farmers and predators coexist in harmony.
-In this way, the project not only supports rural communities but also plays a vital role in conserving threatened carnivore species.
+This initiative not only supports rural communities but also plays a vital role in conserving threatened carnivore species.

 Kruger Lion Survey

-Africa’s most iconic predator is disappearing fast — with wild lion numbers reduced by over 90% in the past century and fewer than 20,000 remaining today.
-The Greater Limpopo Transfrontier Conservation Area, including South Africa’s Kruger National Park, is one of the last strongholds, home to more than 2,000 lions.
+Africa’s lions are disappearing rapidly — wild populations have declined by over 90% in the past century, with fewer than 20,000 remaining today.
+The Greater Limpopo Transfrontier Conservation Area, including South Africa’s Kruger National Park, is one of their last strongholds, home to more than 2,000 lions.

-In recent years, poaching and poisoning have threatened lions, leopards, and vultures in northern Kruger.
-As apex predators, lions are vital for maintaining balance in the ecosystem, and their decline could have serious consequences.
+In northern Kruger, poaching and poisoning have increasingly threatened lions, leopards, and vultures.
+As apex predators, lions play a crucial role in maintaining ecosystem balance and their decline could have far reaching consequences.

 Kruger Lion Collaring